-Name Age Present Principal Occupation, Employment History and Expertise

-Steven M. Anderson

-Brigadier General (Ret.)
-Anderson has been a director of the Company since April 13, 2010.
-General (Ret.)
-Anderson presently is an independent consultant and member of The Spectrum Group, a small business widely recognized as one of the premier consulting groups in the Washington, DC area, focused on client services and growth particularly in the logistics, energy and healthcare areas.
-He served as the Afghanistan Country Manager for Fluor Corporation from April 2016 to March 2018, managing the US Army LOGCAP (Logistics Civil Augmentation Program) providing contingency support to US forces in the Afghanistan combat zone.
-He served as the Chief Marketing Officer from January 2013 to March 2016 and Senior VP from February 2011 through December 2012 of Relyant Global, LLC, a service-disabled veteran-owned small business and global provider of construction, environmental, energy and logistics services and remains a minority owner.
-General (Ret.)
-Anderson, a career military officer who retired from active duty in November 2009, served for five years as a general officer in the US Army, including 15 months as the senior US and coalition logistician in Iraq in support of Operation Iraqi Freedom.
-From 2004 to 2006, General (Ret.)
-Anderson served as the senior US logistician in Korea (Deputy C-4 for the United Nations Command/Combined Forces Command and J4, United States Forces Korea) and spearheaded the development of Camp Humphreys, the combined and US headquarters facility in Central Korea.
-He served in various command positions including Commander, Division Support Command, 2nd Infantry Division, Korea (2000-02), and Commander, 725th Main Support Battalion, 25th Infantry Division (Light), Schofield Barracks, Hawaii (1995-97).
-In his final military assignment, he served for two years on the Army Staff in the Pentagon as the Director, Operations and Logistics Readiness, Office of the Army Deputy Chief of Staff, G4 (logistics).
-General (Ret.)
-Anderson is a 1978 graduate of the US Military Academy at West Point and earned a Masters of Science degree in Operations Research and Systems Analysis Engineering at the Naval Postgraduate School in 1987.
-In 2014, he was inducted into the US Army Ordnance Hall of Fame and elected to the board of directors of the National Association of Ordnance Contractors (NAOC).
-General (Ret.)
-Anderson has been nominated for re-election to our Board of Directors because of his general knowledge of the US military and particularly his knowledge of its procurement processes and policies.
-The military and prime defense contractors are important customer bases of the Company.

-Name

-Age Present Principal Occupation, Employment History and Expertise

-Michael D. Popielec

-Mr. Popielec has served as our President and Chief Executive Officer and as a director of the Company since December 30, 2010.
-Mr. Popielec has 30 years experience in growing domestic and international industrial businesses.
+Name Age Present Principal Occupation, Employment History and Expertise Michael D. Popielec 58 Mr. Popielec has served as our President and Chief Executive Officer and as a director of the Company since December 30, 2010.
+Mr. Popielec has over 30 years' experience in growing domestic and international industrial businesses.
 Prior to joining us, Mr. Popielec operated his own management consulting business in 2009 to 2010 and was Group President, Applied Technologies in 2008 and 2009 and Group President, Diversified Components from 2005 to 2007 at Carlisle Companies, Inc., a \$2.5 billion diversified global manufacturer.
 Prior to that, from 2003 to 2005, he held various positions, including Chief Operating Officer, Americas, for Danka Business Systems, PLC.
 From 1985 to 2002, Mr. Popielec held positions of increasing responsibility at General Electric Company, culminating in his serving as a GE corporate officer and as President and Chief Executive Officer of GE Power Controls, the European arm of GE Industrial Systems.
 Mr. Popielec has a B.S. in Mechanical Engineering from Michigan State University.
 Mr. Popielec has been nominated for re-election to our Board of Directors because of his operations expertise and his experience in growing domestic and international industrial businesses.

-Thomas L. Saeli

-Mr. Saeli has been a director of the Company since March 5, 2010.
+Thomas L. Saeli 63 Mr. Saeli has been a director of the Company since March 5, 2010.
 Since 2011, Mr. Saeli has served as the Chief Executive Officer and a director of John R. Burt Enterprises, a diversified manufacturer of primarily commercial low slope roofing systems.
 From 2009 to 2011, Mr. Saeli was a consultant to international corporate clients on matters involving business development strategies, acquisitions and operations.
 He previously served as Chief Executive Officer and a member of the board of directors of Noble International, Ltd., an international automotive supplier.
 Prior to that, Mr. Saeli was Vice President of Corporate Development for Lear Corporation, an international automotive supplier.
 Over the past five years, Mr. Saeli has served on various boards of privately held businesses and nonprofit organizations.
 Mr. Saeli has a BA in Economics from Hamilton College, and an MBA in Finance and Accounting from Columbia University's Graduate School of Business.
 Mr. Saeli has been nominated for re-election to our Board of Directors because of his manufacturing, corporate development, mergers and acquisitions and finance experience.
 Mr. Saeli qualifies as an audit committee financial expert under applicable SEC rules.

-Robert W. Shaw II

-Mr. Shaw has been a director of the Company since June 8, 2010.
+Robert W. Shaw II 63 Mr. Shaw has been a director of the Company since June 8, 2010.
 Currently he is on the board of directors for Pratt Miller, Inc., a large engineering company for automotive racing and defense businesses.
-Additionally, he is a senior advisor to HMS Global Maritime, a marine operator for domestic ferry companies and the US government, the American Queen Steamboat Company, a \$100 million operator of overnight cruise ships, and for Hornblower Group, a large fleet of excursion vessels.
-Mr. Shaw has served as the president of the largest dining and excursion boat operators in the United States, with over 100 vessels.
+Additionally, he is a senior advisor to HMS Global Maritime, a marine operator of domestic ferry companies and the US government, the American Queen Steamboat Company, a \$100 million operator of overnight cruise ships, and for Hornblower Group, an operator of a large fleet of excursion vessels.
+Mr. Shaw has served as the president of the largest dining and excursion boat operator in the United States, with over 100 vessels.
 He has been president of a large mechanical contracting company specializing in the federal government and healthcare markets.
-Mr. Shaw served in the US Marine Corps as an infantry Captain, has a MBA degree from Harvard University and an engineering degree from Cornell University.
+Mr. Shaw served in the US Marine Corps as an infantry Captain, has an MBA degree from Harvard University and an engineering degree from Cornell University.
 Mr. Shaw has been nominated for re-election to our Board of Directors because of his management expertise and experience as an executive officer.

-Name
+4